fengsh27/Benchmarking_tissue_preparation/README.md

 To reproduce the figures in manuscript, please first download original data from [Zenodo](https://doi.org/10.5281/zenodo.11391050) to `./data` folder.

+ 1. Run segmentation_scFeature_extraction_4slides.ipynb:
- 1. segmentation_scFeature_extraction_4slides.ipynb: Produces cell masks for Fig. 1E and input for Fig. 1C, Fig. 1D, Supp Fig. 1F.
+ This script generate cell masks for Fig. 1E and input for Fig. 1C, Fig. 1D, Supp Fig. 1F.

-This script uses stitched and background subtracted images in qptiff format and is designed for segmentation and single cell feature extraction of four slides simultaneously.
-It includes cropping of ROIs, segmentation using Mesmer, extraction of single cell features, and export as .csv files.
-In this study’s pipeline, these files are subjected to preprocessing and feature comparison using “Data Preprocessing.R”.
+It processes stitched and background subtracted images in qptiff format and is designed for segmentation and single cell feature extraction of four slides simultaneously.
+It processes stitched and background-subtracted images in qptiff format for segmentation and single-cell feature extraction across four slides simultaneously.

-The result will be write to `./out/extracted_features/dataScaleSize_slide{1,2,3,4}.csv` and `./out/extracted_features/data_slide{1,2,3,4}.csv`.
+The results are written to `./out/extracted_features/dataScaleSize_slide{1,2,3,4}.csv` and `./out/extracted_features/data_slide{1,2,3,4}.csv`.

-This notebook is compatible with python3.9.12
+This notebook is compatible with python 3.9.12

+2. Run Data Preprocessing.R:
-2. Data Preprocessing.R: Produces Fig. 1C, Fig. 1D, Supp Fig. 1F, Supp Fig. 1G.
-R version 4.3.2 was used in this study.

-This script uses extracted per-cell signals (in .csv format) from either Mesmer or cellXpress as input for subsequent outlier removal, mean nuclear signal normalization, arcsinh transformation, and universal percentile normalization.
-This code also performs all statistical tests including Kruskal-Wallis with Dunn’s post-hoc tests and Benjamin-Hochberg correction.
-Visualizations include density plots of signal distribution for each marker and heatmaps of Z-scores of mean marker expression across all conditions.
+This script produces Fig. 1C, Fig. 1D, Supp Fig. 1F, Supp Fig. 1G.
+It processes extracted per-cell signals (in .csv format) from Mesmer or cellXpress for outlier removal, normalization, transformation, and statistical analysis.
+Visualizations include density plots and heatmaps.

-This script is compatible with R 4.3.2
+This script is compatible with R 4.3.2.

 # Directory structure

-1. `./data` and `./out`: default data directory.
-We can override it in notebook:
+1. `./data` and `./out`: default data and output directory.
+These can overriden in the notebook:

 ```
 # To set data folder and out folder, un-comment the following code